Pilgrimage

 - Escalated to root by creating a custom

-package and installing it viasudo apt
+.debpackage and installing it viasudo aptwith apostinstreverse shell

-This box replicates how seemingly harmless sudo permissions (like apt install
+This box replicates how seemingly harmless sudo permissions (like apt install) can lead to full compromise when abused cleverly.

 Enumeration